EloToJaa/mvc-backend/README.md

 ## Description

-A basic website implementation
+A basic website implementation.

 ## Frontend

-Fronted was created using HTML, CSS and TypeScript and packed using Webpack in Node.js
+Fronted was created using HTML, CSS and TypeScript and packed using Webpack in Node.js.

 ## Backend